3xg3lin/3xg3lin.github.io/_posts/2023-10-11-qemu-kvm-wazuh.markdown

 ![Screenshot-4](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/12c51c73-b0ea-4bc2-b5f0-f6b0c8c06266)

 Now, I attack RDP brute force with hydra and crowbar.
+(I'm doing all this in my virtual network)

-Note: Don't forget the install crowbar with this [github link](https://github.com/galkan/crowbar) ,but if you want to use hydra you can find that on the repository.
+**Note: Don't forget the install crowbar with this [github link](https://github.com/galkan/crowbar) ,but if you want to use hydra you can find that on the repository.**
 So first step is finding the RDP port for target machine.(Default 3389)

 ![nmap](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/929d3e72-3093-4a13-9021-450a51d00e0a)

 We saw the port and IP.
 - Maybe you want to use netdiscover or another tool.
 It's up to you.

 After that I started the attack.

 ![2023-10-10_18-49](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/4d15f453-4764-4af4-b632-5b10f171acc0)

 ![2023-10-10_18-59](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/767b9011-5db8-4580-9d60-1f0b08391bd0)

-Now let's go back the wazuh and inspect the attack.(I'm doing all this in my virtual network)
+Now let's go back the wazuh and inspect the attack.

 ![2023-10-11_13-00](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/0f356eb0-e08a-4371-89e9-b25c38fbc77c)